BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 #### Objective

-Despite the challenge of the fractional aspect and the abundance of digits used to present the value of bitcoin, the objective is to serve as a guide to format the values so they are easily scannable, quick to read, and possible to remember.
+Despite the challenge of the fractional aspect and the abundance of digits used to present the value of bitcoin, the objective is to serve as a guide to format the values so they can easily be scanned, quick to read, and possible to remember.
 It's a tall order given the challenge, but that will be the horizon to aim.